Skip to main content

 Four small tubes containing fish scales collected from harvested fish at the Northern Highland Fishery Research Area.

 Our team of fisheries research scientists, biologists and technicians produce objective, applicable science for the DNR that helps inform fisheries management decisions.
-Staff are engaged in high-priority research projects related to Wisconsin sport fishes and specialize in many research specialties, including applied fisheries management and ecology, quantitative stock assessments, fish habitat, propagation science and population dynamics.
+Staff are engaged in high-priority research projects related to Wisconsin sport fishes, with specialties including applied fisheries management and ecology, quantitative stock assessments, fish habitat, propagation science and population dynamics.

 The fisheries research team works together to cover the diversity of Wisconsin's aquatic habitats and species with three stations across the state: Escanaba Lake Research Station in the Northern Highland Fishery Research Area (NHFRA), the Science Operations Center in Madison, and the DNR Service Center and Tommy G. Thompson State Hatchery in Spooner.
 The team collaborates with anglers, universities, state hatcheries, tribal partners and conservation groups across the state and country to help meet fisheries research needs.